Overview

 About the Leke Leke Waterfall

-During rainy season, you will most likely get wet by the spray caused by this waterfall, so protect your belongings well.
+During the rainy season, you will most likely get wet by the spray caused by this waterfall, so protect your belongings well.

-The hike to the waterfall
+The hike to Leke Leke waterfall

 On the way back up, the path splits and you have to take another way back up that goes past some Bali swings and eventually arrives back at the restaurant.

-How to get to the Leke Leke waterfall
+How to get to Leke Leke waterfall

-You can combine a visit to the Leke Leke waterfall with the Nungnung waterfall.
+Tip: You can combine a visit to the Leke Leke waterfall with the Nungnung waterfall.
 This is another beautiful waterfall in a green canyon, located a 30-minute drive from the Leke Leke waterfall.

 Hotels in Bali